kevinkraft/HEPP-CPV-project/Minutes/Kevins_Notes.md

 * Section Layout:
   * 1, 2 use C, P CP operator maths in (M+S) and from lecture notes,
   * Do Christenson experiment, then epsilon formula from KTeV, then approximation to no direct CPV with explanation of how both happen using Feynmann diagrams in Zeng and quote the lincomb pg 294 (M+S), quote epsilon value, and adjusted epsilon value with direct CPV
-  * Might do strangeness oscillations and time dep calcs from Nakada, maybe come back to it if I need to fill space
+  * Might do strangeness oscillations (determineation of K mass difference, see zeng)and time dep calcs from Nakada, maybe come back to it if I need to fill space

 ----------------------------
 1.Two Neutral Kaon states